ericoporto/agstoolbox/README.md

 ##### Command: export template

 This is meant to export a game as a template.
 In AGS Editor versions where this is not supported as a command line parameter of the Editor itself, AGS ToolBox will use it's own AGS Template export implementation, but in Editor versions where this is supported, it will use the Editor own machinery to do this, if the Editor is installed.

+It supports the options below:
+- `-f, --force-editor`, force using the AGSEditor `/maketemplate` command if supported
+- `-t SEC, --timeout SEC`, the seconds to wait before interrupting editor export.

 ---